 People therefore want God to stay away from them.
-They do not want a day of judgment, because they know they cannot stand before God with a clear conscience.
+They know they cannot stand before God with a clear conscience.
 They know they should obey him, and they also know that they have not.
 They are ashamed and guilty.

 How can their guilt be erased?
 How can the conscience be cleared?
 “To forgive is divine,” the proverb concludes.
 God himself will forgive.

 Many people know the proverb, but somehow do not believe that God is divine enough to forgive their sins.
 They still feel guilty.
 They still fear the appearance of God and the day of judgment.

 However, God has already appeared — in the person of Jesus Christ.
 He did not come to condemn, but to save.
 He brought a message of forgiveness, and he died on a cross to guarantee that we may be forgiven.
 The message of Jesus, the message of the cross, is good news for all who feel their guilt.
 Jesus, the divine human, has died for us.
 Forgiveness is given freely to all.

 We need this message of good news!
 Christ’s gospel brings peace of mind, happiness and personal victory.